TeamEXR/shutan-dev-wiki/How Pokemon XY works/Text And Localization.md

 } // size = 0x0C
 ```

-> ! lines of text in text archives only end with EOM, not with `\n`.
+>  lines of text in text archives only end with EOM, not with `\n`.
 This is because `\n` is used to let messages in gen 6 games support multi-line text.

 > The strings are stored using wide characters, meaning that each character of a string takes two bytes.

 ## how to encrypt/decrypt gflib text files

-Set up the key for encryption/decryption (This key is `0x7C89 + (0x2983 * stringIndex)` in gen 6 games), then iterate over each character of the string.
+Set up the key for encryption/decryption (This key is `(0x2983 * (stringIndex + 3))` in gen 6 games), then iterate over each character of the string.
 On each iteration:

 1- XOR the character's binary form with the key.
-If the character is encrypted this will decrypt the character and vice versa.
+If the character is encrypted this will decrypt the character.
+If the character is decrypted it will be encrypted.

 2- Bit rotate the key right 13 times